francescogerardomarra/its/modulo26/5_security_hello_world.md

 - **JWT Token for Further Authentication**:
     - Once authenticated, the `login()` method in the controller generates a JWT token using the `AdminTokenProvider`.
-    - This JWT token is used in future requests to authenticate the user against protected endpoints (e.g., `/shop/items`, `/shop/users`), where the **JWT Authentication filter** in `SecurityConfig` comes into play.
+    - This JWT token is used in future requests to authenticate the user against protected endpoints (e.g. `/shop/items`, `/shop/users`), where the **JWT Authentication filter** in `SecurityConfig` comes into play.

 ### 9. **Conclusion**: